alexey-martynov/alexey-martynov.github.io/_posts/2023-03-31-registration-maps.md

         g++ -Wall -o $@ $(filter-out objects.ld,$^) -Tobjects.ld
 ```

-This can be achieved without thecustom linker script: the LD defines 2
+This can be achieved without the custom linker script: the LD defines 2
 symbols for custom section `__start_<SECTION>` and `__stop_<SECTION>`
 for section's start and just past the end of section.
 The `<SECTION>`
 in that identifiers is the section name passed to the attribute.